Dramamine is an over-the-counter motion sickness product. It helps prevent symptoms of motion sickness, including dizziness, nausea, and vomiting.

 Talking to your child’s doctor or pharmacist is especially important if you know your child takes any drugs that might interact with Dramamine.
 Examples of these drugs can include:

 Before giving your child medication for motion sickness, you may want to try a few other ways to prevent this problem.
-When your child is in a moving vehicle, encourage them to do the following:
+When your child is in a moving vehicle, the following may help reduce motion sickness symptoms:

-- Avoid reading, watching movies, or playing games.
+- avoiding reading, watching movies, or playing games

-- Have a light snack, such as crackers.
+- having a light snack, such as crackers

-- Open the nearest window.
-It’s helpful to keep the air in the car fresh and cool.
+- keeping the air in the car fresh and cool

-- Sit in the front seat if they’re riding in a car.
-Have them sit in the front seat only if they’re old enough to do so safely.
+- sitting in the front seat, but only if they’re old enough to do so safely

 If these steps don’t work, Dramamine may be a good option for your child.
-Talk to your child’s doctor or your pharmacist about using Dramamine.
+Talk with your child’s doctor or your pharmacist about using Dramamine.